 It’s not always easy to have these conversations one-on-one.

-If you’re having a hard time communicating with toxic grandparents, it might be worth your while to bring in a third-party expert, like a family counselor or another unbiased family member to help mediate the conversation.
+Suppose you’re having a hard time communicating with toxic grandparents.
+In that case, it might be worth your while to bring in a third-party expert, like a family counselor or another unbiased family member, to help mediate the conversation.

-This is especially important if anyone within your family dynamic is suffering from mental illness.
+This is especially important if anyone within your family has a mental illness.

 After you’ve re-explained the boundaries you expect them to follow and tried to talk it out, if they’re still not cooperating with your wishes, it might be time for more significant actions.

-In fact, 42% of parents who felt ignored after attempts to fix a situation with their children’s grandparents eventually limited the amount of time their kids had with grandma or grandpa.
+In fact, 42% of parents who felt ignored after attempts to fix a situation with their children’s grandparents eventually limited their kids’ time with grandma or grandpa.

 While keeping our kids from their grandparents isn’t usually preferred by anyone involved, it’s sometimes the only action available to get your point across.